deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> The table presents the results of depth pruning experiments on Llama-2-7B model, comparing the perplexity scores of various depth pruning methods at different sparsity levels.
+> The table presents the results of depth pruning experiments on Llama-2-7B at various sparsity levels, comparing EvoPress with other baseline methods.

 {{< table-caption >}}